Wadi al-Fara

-Wadi al-Fara or Wadi al-Far' (وادي الفرع) is a governorate in the Medina Province of Saudi Arabia.
+Wadi al-Fara or Wadi al-Far' (وادي الفرع) is a governorate in the province of Medina in Saudi Arabia.
 It covers an area of 8099 km and recorded a population of 23,120 in the 2022 Saudi census.

 Geography

 Wadi al-Fara is located in the Harrat Rahat volcanic field in the Hijaz Mountains south of the city of Medina.
 It borders the governorates of Badr to the northwest, Medina to the north, and Mahd adh Dhahab to the east, all of these also being part of the province of Medina.
 Wadi al-Fara also borders two governorates in the province of Mecca, Khulays to the southeast and Rabigh to the southwest.
+The highest point in the governorate is Jabal Idqis at an elevation of 2156 m.

 The governorate of Wadi al-Fara is located in the watersheds of Wadi Masturah, Wadi Rabigh, and Wadi al-Aqiq, a tributary of Wadi al-Hamd.
 Of the numerous springs that historically flowed in Wadi al-Fara, three remain active today at Abu Daba', al-Madiq, and Umm al-Ayal.

 Frederick Fraser Hunter's 1908 Map of Arabia and the Persian Gulf mistakenly connected the northern end of Wadi al-Fara to Wadi as-Safra, which flows southwest past Badr into the Red Sea.
 The 1917 Gazetteer of Arabia reflected this error in its description of the course of Wadi al-Fara, which includes that of Wadi as-Safra.
 The Wadi al-Fara south of Medina should also not be confused with the Wadi Far' or Wadi Fara'a located west of Medina, also known as Wadi Yanbu An-Nakhl, which drains into the Red Sea near Yanbu.
 The Gazetteer of Arabia reported that the upper reaches of Wadi Jizal, a tributary of Wadi al-Hamd, has also been called Wadi al-Fara.

 Under the Köppen climate classification, Wadi al-Fara experiences a hot desert climate.
 Annual rainfall in the area is about 75 to 85 mm.